to plant diseases

 Any DNA that matches is repeatedly copied to

 Since all organisms have a characteristic pattern of DNA, its

-possible to match the pathogen DNA trace with a database and
+possible to match the pathogen DNA trace with a database and accurately diagnose the

 identity of the specific pathogen.